Horttcore/wp-rocket-flush-cache-webhook/README.md

-# wp-rocket-flush-cache-webhook
-Flush WP-Rocket Cache by webhook
+# Flush WP-Rocket Cache by webhook